waugh/im_writing/README.md

 To field a method call, the system must find a method whose head matches to the call, or take some default for the absense of any match.

-What is the pattern language for the matching of calls to methods?
+What is the pattern language for the matching of calls to methods is characterized by the following assertions.

 A method head includes a "verb", which is a word.